melezhik/Sparrow6/documentation/taskchecks.md

 # Negations

-Negations are reverse matches, they work the same way as regular expressions but with revese logic - if text matches, the check fails.
+Negations are reverse matches, they work the same way as regular expressions but with reverse logic - if text matches - check fails.

 Here are some examples: